 Net earnings in the first quarter of 2002 were \$12.1 million or \$3.6 million higher than net earnings of \$8.5 million in the first quarter of 2001.
-On a per share basis, net earnings in the first quarter of 2002 were \$.50 compared to \$.36 in the first quarter of 2001.
-The increase in earnings was primarily attributable to increased earnings for our water systems segment, the elimination of goodwill amortization of \$1.6 million, and a decrease in interest expense of \$0.6 million due to lower interest rates.
-The increase in earnings for our water systems segment was due to the additional sales volume and benefits of integration associated with the acquisition of State Industries.
+On a per share basis, net earnings in the first quarter of 2002 were \$.50 compared to the \$.36 in the first quarter of 2001.
+The increase in earnings was primarily attributable to increased earnings for our water systems segment (discussed subsequently), the elimination of goodwill amortization of \$1.6 million, and the aforementioned \$0.6 million decrease in interest expense.